MassMutual Center

-The MassMutual Center (formerly Springfield Civic Center) is a multi-purpose arena and convention center complex located in downtown Springfield, Massachusetts, in the city's Metro Center.
+The MassMutual Center (formerly Springfield Civic Center) is a multi-purpose arena and convention center complex located in downtown Springfield, Massachusetts, United States, in the city's Metro Center.
 The arena opened in 1972 and the convention center opened in 2005.
 It serves as a venue for meetings, conventions, exhibitions, sporting and entertainment events.

 Previously owned and operated by the City of Springfield and various management groups until 1997, the city transferred ownership of the facility to the Massachusetts Legislature.
 Shortly after, ownership was given to the Massachusetts Convention Center Authority (MCCA) who in turn began working on plans to renovate and expand the facility.
 The two-year project, which began in 2003, included renovations to the 8,000-seat arena and the addition of a convention center.
 Its unique design allows for 3 to 4 concurrent events or one large event.

 MGM Springfield began operating the venue on behalf of the MCCA in July 2017 in advance of its casino/hotel/retail development opening the next year.

 In 2005, the venue was renamed when Massachusetts Mutual Life Insurance Company entered into a 15-year naming rights agreement for the arena and convention center.
 The name change took place on September 29, 2005.

 The venue is home to the Springfield Thunderbirds of the American Hockey League and American International Yellow Jackets who compete in NCAA Men's Division I Ice Hockey.

 Renovations

 Arena

 In the fall of 2003, the renovation project was publicly announced and demolition of the bank sitting next to the building, along with the facility's plaza and exhibit hall began.
 In the fall of 2005, the $71 million renovation project was completed.
 The renovation included a new arena floor with new pipelines for the ice rink and new chillers installed.
-Upgrades to the buildings electrical system as well as the heating and air conditioning system with a new dehumidification system were also installed.
+Upgrades to the building’s electrical system as well as the heating and air conditioning system with a new dehumidification system were also installed.
 Audio and Video upgrades were made with a new four-sided center hung scoreboard with video display and a new sound system.
 The project also included a new seating arrangement with 6,455 permanent seats and 222 club seats.
 New amenities to the arena include a bar and lounge, clubroom, an executive suite, new larger restrooms, and 11 newly refurbished concession stands.
 The main entrance was relocated from Main Street to Bruce Landon Way where a new box office and lobby were added.
 The arena was still operational during the two-year project which was funded by city and state tax payers and other state funds.

 The main entrance for the arena is located on Bruce Landon Way.
 The arena has 3 levels: